 Users must inform support at the earliest opportunity of any malfunction noted or any anomaly discovered, such as an intrusion into the information system.
-They must also inform the site administrator of any possibility of accessing a resource for which they do not have authorisation.
+They must also inform the site administrator (or, in the absence of such, the institution's CISO) of any possibility of accessing a resource for which they do not have authorisation.